Beelzebub2/Optica-project/README.md

 +   Changed all warning/error messages from ctypes to custom tkinter
 +   Fixed exception raised when closing the glasses folder without selecting any image
++   Fixed discrepancy on values shown on image and on screen

 Beta 2.4 7/08/2023 (Linux/Windows)